leeseomin/RepoX/README.md

 repox repo_url --flexible --threshold 0.9
 ```
 With an extremely high threshold of 0.9, only the absolute most essential files are extracted.
 This ultra-selective mode typically returns only entry points, main configuration files, and primary architecture components.
 Ideal for getting a minimal but crucial overview of complex repositories.

+### ⚙️ Configuration Options

+`repox` offers a variety of configuration options to fine-tune the extraction process.
+See the `--help` output for more details.